You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Writing your bullet points

 You should create your work experience bullet points to make this information easy to scan.
 Use active instead of passive voice to convey a strong and clear tone.
 Avoid personal pronouns as much as possible.
-Regarding punctuation, you can either place full stops at the end of your bullet points or omit them entirely.
+Regarding punctuation, you can either place full stops at the end of your bullet points or leave them out entirely.
 However, consistency is crucial.
 As you’re writing about previous work experience, always write in the past tense.

-Some examples of ineffective bullet points include:
+A few examples of poor bullet points include:

 - Managed various programmes